 During Mental Illness Awareness Week, the best way to participate in the theme is to do your part in educating yourself, listening, and sharing the importance of mental illness.

-We’re taking a look at 4 areas of mental illness and addressing the common misconceptions around them which cause stigma.
+We’re taking a look at 4 types of mental illness disorders and addressing the common misconceptions around them which cause stigma.

 There are a handful of misconceptions related to anxiety disorders.
 The American Psychiatric Association defines anxiety as an emotion characterized by feelings of tension, worried thoughts, and physical changes like increased blood pressure.